ybanens/digital-tools/content/3-analysis.md

 # Phase 3: Analysis

+{% include figure.html img="ch-analysis.png" alt="A boy and his tiger examine the news" caption="Hm, this looks complicated" width="75%" %}

 ## Pre-analysis

-{% include alert.md text="Before you really go to work on your data, you should be sure that it is clean and usable" color="warning" %}
+{% include alert.md text="Before you really go to work on your data, you should be sure that it is clean and usable" color="info" %}

 ### 🧹 Data cleanup